nikibhatt/nikibhatt.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Niki Bhatt
 ---

-My name is Niki Bhatt.
-I love to explore, learn and share.
-And that is why I am a data scientist.
+I am curious and that is why I am a data scientist.

-### my history
+I care and that is why I matter.
+I am responsible and that is why I try.

 [LinkedIn](http://www.linkedin.com/in/nikibhatt)

+Interests

+Enable all to reach their fullest potential!